danieldinu2030/homework-1-cppl2/README.md

 This transpiler is intentionally minimalistic and should be treated as such.
 Thus, features such as checking the input before performing any operations are not considered relevant enough for the goal of this project.
 The translation is as simple as possible while covering basic arithmetic operations, register usage, data movement, and control flow constructs.
+The input is guaranteed to be correct with respect to the project's conventions.

 ## Conventions